 The student is responsible for reading and understanding the contents of the Academic Calendar as they may affect him or her.
 The current Academic Calendar may be found on the Maritime web site.
 The student's failure to be aware and adhere to key dates shall not generate any responsibilities on the faculty or staff of Maritime College to correct for the student's oversight.

 Contact Details

 The student, when enrolled at Maritime, enters into an obligation to keep Maritime informed of any changes to the student's contact details (i.e., mailing address, telephone number, e-mail address).
-Changes should be sent to the Registrar using the Change of Address Form.

 Maritime E-Mail